Netardent/Generic-Testdata-Framework/README.md

 The downloaded *robot_gtf* ZIP-file contains the following components:

-1. JAR-file (more to write here)
+1. JAR-file implementing the _Generic Testdata Framework_ core functionality.
-2. The example (more to write here)
+2. An Excel-based example that can be used as a template for a new project.